• Home

 Toss Veggies with Olive Oil

-In a large bowl toss the diced sweet potatoes, green beans, spices, and oil together really well.
+In a large bowl toss the diced sweet potatoes, green beans, pecans, spices, and oil together really well.
 This will ensure everything is nicely coated and seasoned.

 Roast for 20 Minutes

 Pour the veggies onto a sheet pan and roast for 20 minutes.
+It's seriously that easy!
+Enjoy while still warm.

 Recipe Tips & Variations

-• If you're sheet pan isn't large enough you can use two sheet pans.
+• If your sheet pan isn't large enough you can use two sheet pans.
 Make sure the potatoes and green beans have some space and aren't overlapping too much or they will steam instead of roast.

 • Add walnuts! - If you only have walnuts or prefer them to pecans you can use them in place of the pecans.